Fresnel prism

 A fresnel prism attached to a glasses lens

-A fresnel prism is a thin transparent plastic sheet which induces a prismatic effect (it alters the direction of the image entering the eye).
-One side has a series of angular grooves (prisms), and the other smooth side is attached to the lens of your glasses.
+A fresnel prism is a thin transparent plastic sheet, which alters the direction of the image entering the eye.
+One side has a series of angular grooves (prisms), and the other smooth side attaches to the lens of your glasses.

 Why have I been given a fresnel prism?

 There are many reasons for using a fresnel prism.
-Your orthoptist will discuss with you the reason why you have been advised to use one.
-The most common reasons are to:
+Your orthoptist will discuss with you why they have advised you to use one.
+The most common reasons are as follows.

 How is the fresnel prism fitted?

 Your orthoptist will fit the prism to your glasses using water.
-If you have your glasses with you, they will do this during your orthoptic appointment, and give you instructions on how to clean and care for your glasses / prism.
+If you have your glasses with you, they will do this during your orthoptic appointment.
+The orthoptist will also give you instructions on how to clean and care for your glasses / prism.

 How long do I need to wear the prism?

-How long a prism is needed depends upon your individual needs and your eye condition.
-Sometimes a prism is needed for several months, but the strength of it changes as your eye condition stabilises.
+How long you need a prism depends on your individual needs and eye condition.
+Some patients need a prism for several months.
+The strength of the prism changes as your eye condition stabilises.

-It may be that a fresnel prism is eventually replaced with a prism that is incorporated into your glasses.
+It may be that a fresnel prism is eventually replaced with a prism, that we incorporate into your glasses.

 What are the benefits of fresnel prisms?